migasun/rubbish/README.md

 ### Deploying to GitHub Pages
 The build output will be created in `dist/spa`.
 Commit this directory to the `gh-pages` branch or configure GitHub Pages to serve it from the `docs` folder.
+An automated workflow in `.github/workflows/deploy.yml` does this automatically for pushes to `main`.

 ### Cloudflare Worker Proxy
 The worker source lives in `cloudflare/steep-smoke-0e4c`.
 Change into this